alistaireverett/livemap/README.md

 A\*74.452\*2.3455\*This message will appear at the location specified and tells everyone what an awesome time we've had.

-Check out a running demo version here:
+Check out a running demo version [here](https://demolivemap.herokuapp.com/).

 ### Try it: